 For ASUS-compatible memory upgrades, consider Crucial Single DDR4 as it has a couple of memory sizes for you to choose from.

-That's all.
+That’s all.
 We hope you find this troubleshooting article helpful.
-There's no magic tool or method to speed up an Asus laptop.
-Always start with finding out why it is slow or frozen, and the fixes become clear.
+There’s no magic tool or method to speed up an Asus laptop.
+Always start with finding out why it is slow and the fixes will become clear.